8r14z/coding-interview-prep/README.md

 #### Topological Sort
 https://youtu.be/AfSk24UTFS8?t=2727

-Problem: given directed acyclic graph, order vertices so that all edges point from lower oder to higher order. \
+Problem: given directed acyclic (no cycle) graph, order vertices so that all edges point from lower oder to higher order. \
 -> Run DFS, output reverse of finishing times of vertices

+This is a job scheduling problem.
+Start visiting by DFS, till we reach the end, so we can back track as the end node (e) is the job needed to be done first and parent[e] > parent[parent[e]]

 ### X. Dynamic Programming
 https://www.youtube.com/watch?v=YBSt1jYwVfU